ShionGT/YouTubeVideoDownload/README.md

 1. Launch the application.
 2. Paste the YouTube video URL into the input field.
-3. Choose the desired format (e.g., video as WebM or audio as MP3).
 4. Select the download location.
 5. Click "Download" and wait for the process to complete.